top of page

 How to Choose the Right Marine Surveyor (in Spain/Costa del Sol)

-Credentials: Prioritise international qualifications like ABYC, IMarEST, MSA, and ongoing CPD.
-IIMS and RINA membership are excellent markers.
+• Credentials: Prioritise international qualifications like ABYC, MSA, RINA, and proof of ongoing CPD.

-Experience: Ensure specialization matches your vessel type (motor, sail, steel, GRP, commercial).
+Experience: Ensure specialisation matches your vessel type (motor, sail, steel, GRP, commercial).

 Marine Survey Pricing in Costa del Sol & Spain